-When determining a reasonable fee for a trustee, the courts look to the following factors: (1) The degree of responsibility required by law; (2) The degree of responsibility that a trustee has under the terms of the trust instrument; (3) The success or failure of the trustee's administration: (4) The trustee's fidelity or disloyalty; (5) The unusual skill or experience of the trustee: (6) The amount of risk and responsibility assumed; (7) The time consumed; (8) The custom in the community; (9) The character of the services rendered whether routine or otherwise; (10) The trustee's estimate, if any, of the value of his or her services.
+When determining a reasonable fee for a trustee, the courts look to following factors: (1) The responsibility degree of required by law; (2) The degree of responsibility that a trustee has under the terms of the trust instrument; (3) The success or failure of the trustee's administration; (4) The trustee's fidelity disloyalty; (5) The unusual skill or experience of the trustee; (6) The amount of risk and responsibility assumed; (7) The consumed; (8) The custom in the community; (9) character of the services rendered whether routine or otherwise; (10) The trustee's estimate, if any, of the value of his or her services.

-There are several advantages to providing fees for trustees on the basis of reasonableness rather than according to a set fee schedule.
-A fee schedule can be unfair if general investment conditions change, or if the duties expected of trustees in a particular situation differ from the norm.
+There are several advantages to providing fees for trustees the basis on reasonableness rather than according to a set fee schedule.
+A fee schedule can if be unfair general investment conditions change, or if the duties expected of trustees in a particular situation differ from the norm.
 Trustees are more inclined to use their best efforts if they know they will receive a fee commensurate with those efforts.

-In determining a reasonable fee for ordinary services rendered by a testamentary trustee, courts through the years have used different formulas as informal guides.
+In determining a reasonable fee for ordinary services rendered by a testamentary trustee, courts through the vears have used different formulas as informal guides.
 Many years ago it was common to determine the amount of the annual fee for the trustee by taking a percentage of the gross income received; the fees were often computed at between five percent and seven and one-half percent of the gross income.
-At that time the prudent investor was primarily seeking the production of income and secondarily protecting his or her capital.
+At that time the prudent investor was primarily seeking production of income and secondarily protecting his or her capital.
 However, the modern prudent investor is concerned not only with receiving income, but with capital appreciation.
 Hence, the usual method today of determining a reasonable fee for ordinary services is to take a percentage of the total value of the principal of the trust estate.